 Grant UK – suppliers of high quality air source heat pumps

 Grant UK not only supply reliable, highly efficient air source heat pumps but they also supply complete renewable package solutions including hot water cylinders, underfloor heating systems and aluminium radiators.
-Our network of G1 Installers can install your new heating system as well as being on hand to service and maintain your Aerona³ heat pump in the future.
-G1 heat pump installers can offer 7 year guarantees on the Aerona³ heat pumps they install (terms & conditions apply), providing peace of mind to their customers.
+Our network of G1 Installers can install your new heating system as well as being on hand to service and maintain your Aerona³ heat pump or Aerona 290 heat pump in the future.
+G1 heat pump installers can offer 7 year guarantees on the Grant heat pumps they install (terms & conditions apply), providing peace of mind to their customers.
 Please follow the links below to take your next steps towards a finding a heat pump for your home.